Search tip: “Control+F” (or “Command+F” on a Mac)

 Consent templates can be downloaded by selecting a template from the drop-down menu under the “Consent/Assent Documents and Information Sheets for Exempt Studies”, then clicking “Select Template”.

-Instructions on writing a consent and suggested consent language is available by clicking the links below “Select Template”.
+Instructions on writing a consent are available in the Research Guide and links for suggested consent language is available in myIRB from the form attachment page below “Select Template”.

 Call HRPO at 314-747-6800 to discuss how to correct the errors.